Null-Validated Topological Signatures of Financial Market Dynamics: Introduction

-Despite these advances, several gaps remain in the rigorous validation and interpretation of topological summaries in financial settings.
-In particular, it is important to distinguish genuine temporal organization from artifacts of marginal distributions or linear correlation structure.
-Null model frameworks that systematically test the dependence of topological features on temporal ordering or nonlinear dynamics are less commonly explored, yet they are crucial for establishing statistical significance and interpretability.
-Addressing this need is especially relevant in markets characterized by regime shifts, such as cryptocurrency markets, which have been widely studied due to their pronounced volatility, behavioral effects, and rapid structural changes \cite{Gaies2023,He2023,Wang2024}.
-Bitcoin, as the largest and most liquid cryptocurrency, provides a natural setting for examining these issues.
-Our work contributes to this literature by introducing a null-validated topological analysis of Bitcoin log returns that explicitly compares topological summary statistics to surrogate ensembles designed to preserve specific statistical properties of the series while destroying temporal dependence.
+Addressing this need is especially relevant in markets characterized by regime shifts, volatility clustering, and structural instability.
+Cryptocurrency markets provide one such setting and have been widely studied due to their pronounced volatility, behavioral effects, and rapid structural changes~\cite{Gaies2023,He2023,Wang2024}.
+Bitcoin, as the largest and most liquid cryptocurrency, provides a natural example for examining these issues, while the S\&P 500 index provides a broad U.S. equity-market comparison.
+Our work contributes to this literature by introducing a null-validated topological analysis of Bitcoin log returns and S\&P 500 index returns that explicitly compares persistence-landscape norms to surrogate ensembles designed to preserve specific statistical properties of the series while selectively disrupting temporal ordering or nonlinear and phase-dependent structure.

-In this study, we investigate the geometric and temporal structure of Bitcoin log return dynamics through a topological lens, treating the $L^1$ norm of persistence landscapes computed from sliding window delay embeddings as a quantitative summary of reconstructed state-space geometry.
+In this study, we investigate the geometric and temporal structure of financial return dynamics through a topological lens, treating the $L^1$ norm of the persistence landscapes computed from sliding window delay embeddings as a quantitative summary of reconstructed state-space geometry.
+The analysis is carried out for Bitcoin daily log returns and for the S\&P 500 index, providing examples of cryptocurrency and broad U.S. equity-market dynamics.
 Rather than interpreting this quantity solely as a proxy for market stress, we examine how it relates to and differs from established scale-based models of market variability.
 To this end, a central contribution of this work is a systematic comparison between the persistence landscape norm and filtered stochastic volatility estimates, including an analysis of their time varying association through rolling correlations.
 This comparison allows us to characterize regimes in which topological structure and volatility align, as well as regimes in which they decouple.